Jennifer Lynn Peterson (PhD, University of Chicago) is a film historian, educator, and writer living in Los Angeles.

 I am the author of Education in the School of Dreams: Travelogues and Early Nonfiction Film (Duke University Press, 2013).
 My academic articles have been published in Feminist Media Histories, the Journal of Cinema and Media Studies, Camera Obscura, The Moving Image, and the Getty Research Journal.
-I have published chapters in numerous edited book anthologies, including Hollywood on Location: An Industry History, Rediscovering U.S. Newsfilm, The Routledge Companion to Cinema and Gender, and Learning with the Lights Off: Educational Film in the United States.
+I have published chapters in numerous edited book anthologies, including Ends of Cinema, Hollywood on Location: An Industry History, Rediscovering U.S. Newsfilm, The Routledge Companion to Cinema and Gender, and Learning with the Lights Off: Educational Film in the United States.